cchiragJain/codebook/NodeJS.md

 ## Delete request

 - Browser only knows how to do `GET`(to get data) & `POST`(to send data) requests
-- We can use `method-override` middleware to make fake post requests masked as delete/put requests
+- We can use `method-override` middleware to make fake get/post requests masked as delete/put/patch requests

 ```javascript
 app.use(methodOverride("_method"));